 At the Columbus Metropolitan Library, we strive for every customer to experience the joy and satisfaction of learning and enrichment.
 In order to preserve that opportunity, we ask customers to be respectful of each other and behave in a manner that does not disrupt other customers or staff.

-The Library Board of Trustees is responsible for determining the rules for public behavior in the Library that are necessary to:
+The Library Board of Trustees is responsible for establishing the rules for public behavior in the Library that are necessary to:

-- Protect the rights of individuals to use Library property, materials, and services;
+- Protect the rights of individuals to use library material, facilities, services and websites

-The rules for public behavior will be prominently posted in the Library.
-Library employees are authorized to bring to an individual’s attention any act or omission which violates these rules.
+Library staff are required to bring to an individual’s attention any act which violates these rules.
 The individual will be asked to change the problem behavior to conform to the rules.
-If such change is not evident or forthcoming, that individual will be asked to leave Library property.
-Failure to leave if asked may result in the police being called and a possible charge of criminal trespass per Section 2911.21 of the Ohio Revised Code.
+If such change is not made, that individual will be asked to leave library property.
+Failure to leave if asked may result in the police being called and a possible charge of criminal trespass.

 - Leaving children under age 7 unattended.

-- Unreasonable noise including: loud talking, singing, boisterous activity, cell phone and audio/visual equipment usage.
+- Unreasonable noise to include: loud talking, singing, boisterous activity/cell phone use, loud headphones in non-designated areas.

 - Use of the internet for unlawful purposes as defined by federal, state and local laws.

-- Distributing/posting unauthorized materials (Materials must be submitted for review and approval for posting and distributing).
+- Distributing/posting unauthorized printed materials.
+(Materials must be submitted, reviewed and approved for posting and distribution.)

-- Bathing, shaving or washing clothes on the premises.
+- Bathing, shaving or washing clothes on library property.

-- Other acts disruptive to customers and staff.
+- Other acts disruptive to customers and/or staff.